ScottWe/solidity-1/tutorials/3_transactions.md

   * `make run-clang-format`

 We highlight four parts of the model: the contract encoding, the method encoding, the bundle construction, and the "transaction loop".
+For those interested in the model, but do not want to run the tools, the full generated model is available here.
+The line numbers below refer to that model.
 We start at line 8, with the contract encoding.

 ```cpp
 struct Fund {